Skip to main content

 2006 – Completed our Hill building project’s final phase by adding 30 feet of elevation to the top of Stretcher and created 2 more intermediate runs, the Peak West Arm and Upper Timberline.
 We moved 300,000 cubic meters of earth to accomplish this.
 All this was done in preparation for the new 6-passenger chair lift, to be installed next summer.

-Lift Improvements:Two more engineering reviews were completed on the Louis Express and the Outback Quad Snowmaking Improvements:Purchased 40 new snow guns to increase and expand our existing high tech snowmaking system.
+Lift Improvements: Two more engineering reviews were completed on the Louis Express and the Outback Quad Snowmaking Improvements: Purchased 40 new snow guns to increase and expand our existing high-tech snowmaking system.

-Grooming Improvements:A new Park Bully “Edge” model has been added to continue the tradition of terrain park excellence in construction and maintenance for terrain park features.Rental Improvements:Purchase of high performance ski equipment for our rental shop.
+Grooming Improvements: A new Park Bully “Edge” model has been added to continue the tradition of terrain park excellence in construction and maintenance for terrain park features.
+Rental Improvements: Purchase of high performance ski equipment for our rental shop.

 The start of the 2006-2007 season gave Mount St Louis Moonstone one of the most challenging seasons on record.
 Early snowfall in October gave way to very little in November, December and January.
 When most thought winter would never arrive Mount St. Louis Moonstone impressed them all.
 A few cold nights allowed us to make snow that provided enough coverage to let us open Dec 8, 2006 and stay open for the season, other area Resorts had to close over Christmas.

 2008 – Lift Improvements.
-The load and unloading areas at the Outback Quad lift where modified to accommodate the new chairs.
+The load and unloading areas at the Outback Quad lift were modified to accommodate the new chairs.
 The top ramp of the Outback lift was raised 5 feet, this will improve the flow in the unloading area.
 The sound system was repaired in the Outback.
 New chairs were also installed on Easy Street.

 Building Improvements – A new 7000 square foot building for our Snow School/Kids Camp and Members locker room was built.